 The matrícula consular is a document issued by the Mexican government that provides its citizens abroad with a form of identification in their country of residence.
-In the U.S., the matrícula provides proof of citizenship, identity, and residence without conferring any immigration status on the cardholder.
-It is used primarily for returning to Mexico, opening bank accounts, obtaining loans and home mortgages, as identification to law enforcement officials, and, in some U.S. states and cities, to obtain a driver's license and to access basic government services.
-The many benefits of matrículas may explain both the high takeup rates among unauthorized immigrants and broad representativeness of the matrícula-holding population that we document below.
+In the United States, the matrícula provides proof of citizenship, identity, and residence without conferring any immigration status on the cardholder.
+It is used primarily for returning to Mexico; opening bank accounts; obtaining loans and home mortgages; as identification to law enforcement officials; and, in some U.S. states and cities, to obtain a driver's license and to access basic government services.
+The many benefits of matrículas may explain both the high take-up rates among unauthorized immigrants and broad representativeness of the matrícula-holding population that we document later herein.

-The Mexican government has been issuing matrículas since 1871, but in the 1990s they were transformed into wallet-sized laminated cards resembling a driver's license.
-In 2002 a more secure version called the Matrícula Consular de Alta Seguridad (MCAS) was introduced (IME 2004), and additional security measures were added in 2006.
+The Mexican government has been issuing matrículas since 1871, but in the 1990s, they were transformed into wallet-sized laminated cards resembling a driver's license.
+In 2002, a more secure version called the Matrícula Consular de Alta Seguridad (MCAS) was introduced (Institute for Mexicans Abroad (IME) 2004), and additional security measures were added in 2006.
 Since the most recent security update, all MCAS issuances are recorded and verified through a centralized database, accessed by the issuing consulate (National Immigration Law Center 2015).
-This database of MCAS issuances forms the basis for the dataset we use to measure Mexico-U.S. migration patterns.
+This database of MCAS issuances forms the basis for the data set we use to measure Mexico-U.S. migration patterns.

-In order to obtain a card, the applicant must make an appointment and attend the Mexican consulate corresponding to their place of residence in the U.S. The applicant must provide proof of Mexican citizenship, identity, and residence in the relevant consular area, and they must not have a criminal record or be subject to judicial or administrative actions in the U.S. or Mexico (Secretaría de Relaciones Exteriores 2016).
-Cards are issued to all qualifying Mexican citizen applicants irrespective of age or immigration status, though it is generally assumed that the majority of MCAS holders are unauthorized immigrants who have limited access to other official forms of identification in the U.S. (Massey et al. 2010).
-The card is valid for 5 years, and it can be renewed when it expires, when the cardholder moves to another consular jurisdiction, or if it is lost or damaged.
-MCAS are considered valid proof of identification by a wide variety of financial institutions and police departments in the U.S., and 12 states and the District of Columbia accept them as proof of ID to obtain a driver's license (National Conference of State Legislatures 2015).
+To obtain a card, the applicant must make an appointment and attend the Mexican consulate corresponding to their place of residence in the United States.
+The applicant must provide proof of Mexican citizenship, identity, and residence in the relevant consular area, and must not have a criminal record or be subject to judicial or administrative actions in the United States or Mexico (Secretaría de Relaciones Exteriores n.d.).
+Cards are issued to all qualifying Mexican citizen applicants irrespective of age or immigration status, although it is generally assumed that the majority of MCAS holders are unauthorized immigrants who have limited access to other official forms of identification in the United States (Massey et al. 2010).
+The card is valid for five years; it can be renewed when it expires, when the cardholder moves to another consular jurisdiction, or if it is lost or damaged.
+MCAS are considered valid proof of identification by a wide variety of financial institutions and police departments in the United States, and 12 states and the District of Columbia accept them as proof of ID to obtain a driver's license (National Conference of State Legislatures 2015).6